puzzlef/pagerank-cuda-monolithic-vs-levelwise/README.md

 is the best, but that would not be useful.
 So, for the time being, **min. component size** is `50000` is chosen.

-All outputs are saved in [out/](out/) and a small part of the output is listed here.
+All outputs are saved in [gist] and a small part of the output is listed here.
 All [charts] are also included below, generated from [sheets].
 The input data used for this experiment is available at ["graphs"] (for small ones), and the [SuiteSparse Matrix Collection].